 Relationship status: It's complicated.

-With this week's release of the first public CTP of SQL Server v.Next for both Windows and Linux, I thought I would share how I set up a coding environment without Windows – Visual Studio Code, running on my Mac, connecting to SQL Server v.Next on Ubuntu, hosted within a Docker container.
+After the release of the first public CTP of SQL Server v.Next for both Windows and Linux, I thought I would share how I set up a coding environment without Windows – Visual Studio Code, running on my Mac, connecting to SQL Server v.Next on Ubuntu, hosted within a Docker container.

 I am anticipating one of the questions that will come up is, "Why a container?"
 A container is essentially just a more lightweight way to virtualize, and after fighting with several Ubuntu installations under Parallels, I decided to give it a try.
 (If you want a deeper answer from someone with more relevant experience than myself, see Docker containers vs. virtual machines: What’s the difference?)